alexbuy92/SRBXGames/README.md

 # SRBXGames
-If you want to delete or ersae your data
+If you want to delete or erase your data

 Send a mail to: alexserban1410@gmail.com